 - It has a pyramidal governance approach

-To implement the regulation, the government may use incentives, co-regulation, self-regulation and public awareness as opposed to harsh enforcement.
+To implement the regulation, the government may use incentives, co-regulation, self-regulation, and public awareness instead of harsh enforcement.
 Legislation is a tool for governing and implementing regulation.

 Legislative quality is measured by evaluating the effectiveness of the legislation.
-Effectiveness includes the ability to foresee the main outcomes during drafting, stating the objectives and purpose clearly, providing for necessary and appropriate means for enforcement, and assess and evaluate in a consistent and timely manner post-implementation.
+Effectiveness includes the ability to foresee the main outcomes during drafting, stating the objectives and purpose clearly, providing necessary and appropriate means for enforcement, and assessing and evaluating in a consistent and timely manner post-implementation.

-Effectiveness can be achieved by efficiency – use of minimum cost methods to achieve optimum benefit, and clarity, precision and a lack of ambiguity. these are defined as:
+Effectiveness can be achieved by efficiency – using minimum cost methods to achieve the optimum benefit, clarity, precision, and a lack of ambiguity.
+These are defined as:

 - Efficiency – choice of the most financially appropriate method

 - Clarity – easily understood

 - Precision – exactness of expression or detail

 - Lack of Ambiguity – the exact meaning